jeonggwwon/jeonggwwon/README.md

 ### Backend Engineer building **AI-integrated web services**
 with a focus on **reliability, performance, and clear responsibility separation**.

-I design systems by iterating on limitations discovered in previous projects —
+I design systems by iterating on **constraints and trade-offs observed across previous projects** —
 especially around **latency**, **scalability**, and **response reliability**.

 I mainly work with **Spring Boot** and **FastAPI**,